pingcap/tiunimanager/README.md

 ```

 ### Run Service
-If you want to run the service locally, try the following commands, good luck!!
+If you want to run the service locally, try the following commands, enjoy it!

 start metadb-server